gregory-ledenev/Vert.x-EasyRouting/README.md

 ```
 ### JWT and SSL Support

-To run an Application with JWT authentication and SSL:
+To run an `Application` with JWT authentication and SSL:

 - use `jwtAuth(jwtSecret, paths)` method to enable JWT authentication with a
-  secret key and pa nfvth's to protected resources
+  secret key and path's to protected resources
 - use `sslWithJks(jksKeyStorePath, jksKeyStorePassword)` or
   `sslWithPem(keyPath, certPath)` method to enable SSL
 - call `start(port)` method with an SSL port number `443` by default for